leivadev/Hill-Cipher-2x2-Matrix/README.md

 ## Contributing

 Contributions to this project are welcome.
 If you find any issues or want to enhance the program, feel free to fork the repo create a pull request!🤗
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!🌟 Thanks again!
+Don't forget to give the project a star!🌟 Thank you!

 ## Author

-Luis Leiva - Software Development Student at _Universidad Tecnológica de Panamá_
+- [Luis Leiva](https://github.com/Luislev) - Software Development Student at _Universidad Tecnológica de Panamá_

 ## References
  - [Hill cipher - Wikipedia](https://www.wikipedia.org/wiki/Hill_cipher)